“Can our Relationship Survive an Affair?”

 - Sincerely apologize and express remorse or regret.

-- Ask your partner how you can bring healing and reassurance.
+- Ask your partner how you can provide healing and reassurance.

 - Pull away.